skolchin/gbr/README.md

 19/08/2019:

-* Added: waterhed transformation which allows to precisely determite stone radius (now working only for white stones)
+* Added: waterhed transformation to determine stone radius more precisely

 16/08/2019: